 Born in Chicago, Sue Marie St. Lee currently lives in Oklahoma with her husband and Manx cat.
 A storyteller since learning to talk, her wild imagination caused reprimands from her Mother.
 Her imagination persevered.

-SHAWN M. KLIMEK is the author of roughly 200 published poems and short stories in several genres, including the illustrated, poetic fantasy, “Hungry Thing”.
-He lives in Illinois with his wife and their Maltese.
+SHAWN M. KLIMEK is the author of more than 200 published poems and short stories in several genres.
+As of June 2021, he is featured in 25 BHP publications and accepted in 10 more.

 by Charlotte O’Farrell